Vascular Doctors and Services

 We pride ourselves on being one of the nation’s earliest pioneers in surgical and catheter-based interventions for vascular disease.
 We are the site of one of the highest volumes of endovascular and traditional vascular procedures on the East Coast.
-Our program will continue this trend as a result of our multidisciplinary team approach, a high level of expertise and the latest acquisition of new operating suites that will be designed specifically for the treatment of vascular disease as part of the Hospital’s expansion plan.
+Our vascular doctors work from a multidisciplinary team approach, combined with a high level of expertise supported by the acquisition of new operating suites designed specifically for the treatment of vascular disease.
 We look forward to providing our patients with this continued standard of excellence and hope our ongoing participation in clinical studies will lead to even greater standards of medical care in the future.

 - Richard Matano, M.D., Director of Vascular Surgery